levoai/docs/docs/concepts/test-fixtures.md

 While the example above returns a hardcoded value, the fixture could be coded to perform a database lookup, or make an API call to get the appropriate value.

+## Auto Generation of Fixtures
+Levo auto generates test fixtures for various mandatory API parameters, and configures them with example values provided in the OpenAPI schema.
+Skeleton fixtures are generated in cases where example values are not available.

+You can always modify and customize the auto generated fixtures to suit specific needs.

 [fixtures]: https://en.wikipedia.org/wiki/Test_fixture#Software